 One important stuff: the weather easily cloudy in the afternoon.
 Better wake up early and see as much as possible in the morning.

 There are a few hindu temples left in Dieng.
 The most preserved is called Candi Arjuna.
-The problem is that if you’re coming to Dieng, you’ve probably already seen the Prambanan temples and one have to admit that Candi Arjuna cannot really compete with it.

 Besides Kawah Sikidang, you can see two other craters : Kawah Candrimuka and Kawah Sileri.
 Sileri erupted in 2017.
 Honnestly I wasn’t really thrilled by those 2 places but I made the mistake to visit them in the afternoon so the weather was poor as well as the view.
 Sikidang is more impressive.

 The road to Kawah Candrimuka was really bad in September 2016.
 Don’t go there if you don’t trust your driving skills.

 Dieng Theater that you can see on tourist maps is a theater with 60 seats that casts documentary film about Dieng.